AIML

 To give you an example, many researchers at Microsoft are now using AI to fight against climate change by building powerful AI-powered tools that can predict weather conditions for years to come, estimate carbon emissions in real-time with the expanding number of vehicles, and enable sustainable farming practices at a lower, more affordable cost for farmers.

-For the healthcare industry, intelligent and powerful AI chatbots are being created and deployed at a rapid pace to help medical professionals diagnose patients on a large scale.
+Intelligent and powerful AI chatbots for healthcare are being created and deployed at a rapid pace to help medical professionals diagnose patients on a large scale.
 With further advancements in AI, it is predicted that these generative AI chatbots will become even more accurate in identifying ailments, particularly the ones that have not been discovered yet.

 AI agentic systems, or just simply, AI agents, are autonomous software products created using AI development frameworks that take artificial intelligent models to the next level by making thoughtful, analytical, real-world informed decisions, planning actions, and even learning from their experiences to pursue objectives set by their human creators.